-If you’ve considered becoming a surrogate mother, you’ve likely done plenty of research: about the medical procedures, compensation, legal contracts and more.
-But before you get that far, you’re probably also wondering - how do I know if I’m a candidate for surrogacy?
+If you’ve considered becoming a surrogate mother, you’ve likely done plenty of research about the medical procedures, compensation, legal contracts and more.
+But, you’re probably also wondering - how do I know if I’m a candidate for surrogacy?

-No. Preferred candidates for surrogacy are between the ages of 21-39.
+Preferred candidates for surrogacy are between the ages of 21-39.
 Studies indicate this is the optimum age range for childbearing, meaning fewer complications and, typically, a faster recovery.

 Almost every state is a viable location from which to be a surrogate.
 Because surrogacy laws are not federally mandated and can vary from state to state (even county to county), however, not all states are favorable towards gestational surrogacy.
 Michigan, for example, forbids compensated surrogacy.

 Stay tuned, though, as the tide is turning quickly.
 New York just passed exciting, state-of-the-art legislation after a hard-fought battle.
 Several states, including New Jersey and Vermont, secured laws protecting surrogacy in 2018.

 If you think you are disqualified to be a surrogate, we still encourage you to apply to be a surrogate.
 Our team may be able to find a way for you to follow your dream of becoming a surrogate and, if you aren’t able to proceed, perhaps you have a friend that may qualify and your desire to help another family can be fulfilled by educating her.

 For a full list of qualifications to be a surrogate mother, visit our website for surrogacy requirements.
 If you interested in surrogacy, we’d love to learn more about you!